We review every application and notify those who are a good fit and match our current needs.

 We do not offer one-time visits due to infection control and safety provisions.

-Therapy Dog handlers have additional requirements to become a volunteer placement, including certification by Pet Partners or Therapy Dog International (TDI).
-In addition to the complete volunteer orientation, interview with the Volunteer Services team and shadow visits with staff prior to volunteering as a team.
+Therapy dog handlers have additional requirements in order to become a volunteer at Children's Hospital.
+All handlers must complete the following: certify through Pet Partners or Therapy Dog International (TDI), schedule a handler interview with the Volunteer Services team, complete volunteer orientation, observe an experienced therapy dog team and agree to 2-3 shadow visits with staff prior to volunteering at the hospital.

 Our greatest need is daytime hours, Monday through Friday.

 Please note: if you are applying to volunteer and are only available on weekends and evenings, this may delay the application process.